Vogel, Slovenia: Family Ski Guide

 The Honest Tradeoffs

-If this resort is not the right fit for your family, consider Jasna for a bigger ski area with more terrain variety.
+If the fit feels off, look at Jasna for a bigger ski area with more terrain variety.

 Would we recommend Vogel?